 DISCLAIMER: This document is an unofficial comparison version of revisions by the Office of Management and Budget (OMB) in April 2024 to guidance in parts 1, 25, 170, 175, 180, 182, 183, 184, and 200 of title 2 of the Code of Federal Regulations (CFR).
 While OMB has taken steps to ensure the accuracy of this comparison version, there may be minor differences between the revisions shown below and the revisions in the official 200 (Full Text of Notice of Funding Opportunity), this unofficial comparison version does not show OMB’s revisions to other appendices in 2 CFR part 200.

-Title 2—Grants and Agreements
+TITLE 2—Federal Financial Assistance

-Subtitle A—Office of Management and Budget Guidance for Grants and Agreements
+SUBTITLE A—Office of Management and Budget Guidance for Federal Financial Assistance

 PART 1—ABOUT TITLE 2 OF THE CODE OF FEDERAL REGULATIONS AND SUBTITLE A